ValMobile/RealisticSurvival-Wiki/pages/Spartan-Weaponry.md

 Weapons Galore!
-A whole new arsenal of weaponry made for Minecraft.
+A whole new arsenal of weaponry made for Minecraft.<br><br>
 Intended to replicate the Forge mod of the same name, the module adds weapons from that mod, expanding the vanilla arsenal with a bunch of unique weapons, including a variety of swords, polearms, blunt and ranged weapons.